 The certificate in development economics gives students a solid foundation of analytical skills that will enable them to better understand the challenges created by world poverty.
 They will learn how economics can be used to address the problems of poverty and the impact of globalization on growth and development.
 Students will focus on such issues as: the relationship between population growth and economic growth, the major debates about food self-sufficiency and food security, how child labor and gender discrimination limit economic development, and what environmental problems are posed by economic development.

 The certificate in development economics is open to any undergraduate student enrolled at the University of Wisconsin–Madison.

 The certificate in development economics is open to any undergraduate student enrolled at the University of Wisconsin–Madison.
-In order to declare the certificate, the student must have successfully completed A A E 215 Introduction to Agricultural and Applied Economics, ECON 101 Principles of Microeconomics, or ECON 111 Principles of Economics-Accelerated Treatment or a comparable introductory economics course.
+In order to declare the certificate, the student must have successfully completed A A E 215, ECON 101 or ECON 111.
 Contact the advisor listed under the Advising and Careers tab for more information or to declare the certificate.

 |In order to declare the certificate, the student must have successfully completed one of the following:|

 |Introduction to Agricultural and Applied Economics|

 |A A E/ECON 474||Economic Problems of Developing Areas||3|

 |A A E/INTL ST 373||Globalization, Poverty and Development||3|

 |or A A E/INTL ST 374||The Growth and Development of Nations in the Global Economy|